 I admit it, we’re a little dog crazy in our house.
 Okay, maybe a lot. 🙂 Seriously, though, our dog Katie is the most adorable, sweetest girl around.
 So when it comes to her food and treats, Katie is a real food eater as well!

 Now we don’t feed Katie treats very often.
-In fact, if she’s lucky maybe she’ll gets 3-4 over the course of a week.
+In fact, if she’s lucky, maybe she’ll get 3-4 over the course of a week.
 But boy does she love these homemade pumpkin oatmeal dog treats.
 When she hears the container’s lid opening, she speeds into the kitchen!

 And as you can see in the photo below, Katie was very interested during the photo shoot for these treats.
-Normally she doesn’t pay much attention to what we’re photographing, but she knew these treats were right there, and she wanted to get one. 🙂
+She usually doesn’t pay much attention to what we’re photographing, but she knew these treats were right there and wanted to get one. 🙂

 So what makes these homemade pumpkin oatmeal dog treats so delicious?
 Simple ingredients like rolled oats, pumpkin, eggs, and applesauce.
 And I especially like to make them this time of year so I can give some away as gifts to our dog-loving family members and friends.
 Share the love, right!